Restream/reindexer/float_vector.md

 Optionally `radius` could be specified for filtering vectors by metric.

-The initial size `start_size` can optionally be specified for `brute force` и `hnsw` indexes, which helps to avoid reallocation and reindexing.
+The initial size `start_size` can optionally be specified for `brute force` and `hnsw` indexes, which helps to avoid reallocation and reindexing.
 The optimal value is equal to the size of the fully filled index.
 A much larger `start_size` value will result in memory overuse, while a much smaller `start_size` value will slow down inserts.
 Minimum and default values are 1000.